Limi3/CTF-Reports/README.md

 - I’m learning and improving every day.
 - Mistakes are part of the journey.
 - This repo is for **practice and growth**.
-- I began my journey in April 2025, starting with CCNA to build a strong foundation in networking.
+- I began my journey in April 2025, starting with CCNA to build a strong foundation in basic networking.
 I'm currently studying hard and plan to pursue the OSCP and many other certifications to become the best penetration tester I can be.
 ---